mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/Innocence Lost.md

 supernatural entities.

-**Hidden Among Humanity:** You gain a +2 to Hide rolls when attempting to [[create advantage]] to pretend that you're just a normal human being.
+**Hidden Among Humanity:** You gain a +2 to Hide rolls when attempting to [[Create Advantage]] to pretend that you're just a normal human being.

 ### Awakened Human (Esoteric Agent)